miguelscarv/opinions/README.md

 I was able to get 57% accuracy (without any fine-tunning).
 After labelling 40 tweets according to an entropy active learning policy accuracy shot up to 66%.
 This is a 3 class classification problem.

+Code used to run this is in the `al_tests` directory and the results mentioned are in the `helper.ipynb` file.

 # How to run

 ## First Step - Scrape tweets